janosh/aviary/readme.md

 }
 ```

-## Work Using Roost
+## Work Using Aviary

 A critical examination of compound stability predictions from machine-learned formation energies [[Paper]](https://www.nature.com/articles/s41524-020-00362-y) [[arXiv]](https://arxiv.org/abs/2001.10591)

-If you have used Roost in your work please contact me and I will add your paper here.
+If you have used Aviary in your work please contact me and I will add your paper here.

 ## Acknowledgements